VictorGaiva/rabbitmq-stream/guides/setup/configuration.md

 - `RabbitMQStream.Connection`: Manages a single TCP/SSL connection to a single RabbitMQ Stream node.
 - `RabbitMQStream.Consumer`: Consumes from a single stream, while tracking its offset and credits.
 Requires an existing `RabbitMQStream.Connection`.
-- `RabbitMQStream.Publisher`: Manages a single publisher to a single stream.
+- `RabbitMQStream.Producer`: Manages a single producer to a single stream.
 Requires an existing `RabbitMQStream.Connection`.

 ## Configuration Merging